 The Consolidated Plan

 Every five years, San Mateo County evaluates the housing and community development needs of low-income residents and develops a Consolidated Plan establishing the goals of federal funding for local programs and projects.
 The consolidated planning process serves as the framework for a community-wide dialogue to identify priorities that align and focus funding from the U.S. Department of Housing and Urban Development (HUD) Community and Planning Department (CPD) formula block grant programs: CDBG, HOME, and ESG.

+One of the most important parts of the Consolidated Planning process is gathering input from local residents.
 Thank you for participating in this process and for bringing the needs of your community to the attention of the Department of Housing as we work to expand affordable housing and provide needed services for the most vulnerable populations who reside in the County.

 Please review the draft Consolidated Plan and send any comments by Wednesday, May 2, 2018, to: